Wondering what aquaponics fish to rear?

 You will also need to understand that different species of fish have different requirements in terms of:

 Tilapia and trout are among the most popular aquaponics fish.
 Others include cod, perch, bass and even goldfish.
 Indeed, the final decision will largely be based on your personal preference.
-However, you might also want to check out the state laws to find out which type of fish are restricted in your state.
+However, you might also want to check out the state laws to find out which types of fish are restricted or prohibited in your state.

 Tilapia is a very popular aquaponics fish as it is very resilient.
 Compared to other species, they are less sensitive to fluctuations in temperature, pH, dissolved oxygen levels and build-up in waste.
 They can also grow well in crowded tanks.
 Moreover, tilapia is able to grow and reproduce very quickly.

-Tilapia is suitable for warmer climates as their optimal temperature range is between 82 oF -86oF.
+Tilapia aquaponics is suitable for warmer climates as the optimal temperature range for tilapia is between 82 oF -86oF.
 They start to lose their resistance to disease and infections below 54 oF.
-But of course, you can still set up the aquaponics system in a room and keep it heated to grow tilapia if you are staying in colder regions
+But of course, you can still set up the aquaponics system in a room and keep it heated to grow tilapia if you are staying in colder regions.

 An alternative aquaponics fish for warm climates is the catfish.
-Catfish grows best at a temperature of around 80°F. Although they are very resistant to disease, they are more sensitive to dissolved oxygen levels.
+Catfish grows best at a temperature of around 80°F. They are fast growing and have a good food conversion ratio.
+Catfish aquaponics is widely carried out in the United States, and some parts of Australia.
+Although they are very resistant to disease, they are more sensitive to dissolved oxygen levels.
 Hence, you will need a good aeration system and be sure to monitor the dissolved oxygen levels regularly.

-If you are living in colder areas and want to grow plate-sized fish, then trout is a good choice as they grow quickly.
+If you are living in colder areas and want to grow plate-sized fish, do consider trout aquaponics.
+Trout is a good choice as they grow quickly.
 They have an optimal temperature range of 40 oF-65 oF, though it may vary slightly for different trout species.

 If you do not intend to rear aquaponics fish for consumption, you might want to consider rearing goldfish as pets.
 They are very easy to rear as they are very hardy.
 The excess goldfish can be sold to your local pet shop or aquariums for profit.